-How do I know if I need hearing aids?
+How do I know I need hearing aids?

-If you have hearing loss in both ears, it is best to wear hearing aids in both ears.
-Having two hearing aids allows for better understanding in noisy situations, better localization, and an overall fuller sound.
+It is best to wear hearing aids in both ears if you have experienced hearing loss in both ears.
+This allows for better understanding in noisy rooms, better localization, and an overall fuller sound.

-The best hearing aid for you depends upon your particular hearing loss and listening needs, the size and shape of your ear and ear canal, and the dexterity of your hands.
+Determining the best hearing aid for you depends on your individual hearing loss and listening needs, the shape and size of your ear and ear canal, as well as the dexterity of your hands.
 Our staff will partner with you to determine the best type and fit of aids for you.

 The styles of hearing aids include:

-- In-the-Canal (ITC) aids.
-Also known as half-shell aids, these are a smaller version of the ITE aid.
-These aids fit mostly within the ear canal.
-These aids are well suited for patients with a mild to severe hearing loss and those who prefer an in the ear style.
+Also known as half-shell aids, these are a smaller version of ITE aids.
+These aids fit mostly within the ear canal and are well-suited for patients with a mild to severe hearing loss and those who prefer an in-the-ear style.